English 244: Reading/Watching Drama, or,

 What Do We Do When We Watch Theatre?

-Course Grading: 400 Points, apportioned in the following way:
+Course Grading (somewhat provisional--this is a whole new teaching and learning world!): 450 Points, apportioned in the following way:

 The actual relation between total points accumulated and final grade is not fixed; rather, I adjust based on the highest achieved total.

 Why so much writing? you will write a lot in this class, although not THAT much.
-Still, it may seem like plenty, so I want to explain why I ask it.
+Even when the classes I teach are NOT W-courses, I ask for a lot of writing.
+And because it may seem like more than plenty, I want to explain why I ask it.

 Second, the writing you do will also prepare you for our (very limited) time together in class.
 With your having been actively engaged in writing, class sessions will move faster, group work will be more efficient, and every person in the class will actually be able to contribute to the whole.
 Our work will be more interesting because you will have made progress even before class begins.

-Finally, writing well truly is central to education in English.
-It is, after all, what the rest of the world thinks you learn in an English class.
-You SHOULD be doing constant writing—so much so that it doesn’t feel like quite such a big deal in the first place.
+Finally, writing well truly is central to education in any field at all.
+And it is, after all, what the rest of the world thinks you learn in an English class.
+You SHOULD be doing constant writing here—so much so that it doesn’t feel like quite such a big deal in the first place!

 What I want.
 My criterion for these writings is ECI: “engaged critical intelligence.”
 You don’t have to be “right,” and you don’t have to be polished.
 You don’t even have to solve entirely whatever problem I give you.
 But I do want to see real effort, even if it’s only to narrate for me the difficulties you are having as you try to come to grips with the assignment.

 How Much Time Should You Spend Writing?
 These are serious writing assignments, but in the past some students have taken them too seriously.
 Please understand: I’m not asking for a series of “English papers.”
 In specific terms that means: I expect from you the equivalent of either TWO typed pages, or ONE FULL hour of writing.
 If you truly want to spend more time than that—fine.
-Just don’t go over two pages (three if you are handwriting and write big).
-But it doesn’t need to be perfect.
+Just don’t go over two pages and please remember that it doesn’t need to be perfect.
 (Think ECI!)

 My response to your writing.
 Because these papers are informal, I will also not read them with the same attention I give to your formal work.
 Their primary usefulness is in the writing itself.
 I take it as axiomatic that you will get more from this class by having written regularly than you otherwise would—and end of quarter evaluations from earlier classes confirm that most students agree.